-In the fall of 2015, the first classes were held in the newly renovated Donald B. and Dorothy L. Stabler Health Sciences building.
+In fall 2015, the first classes were held in the newly renovated Donald B. and Dorothy L. Stabler Health Sciences building.
 Upgrades began in the summer of 2014 and included two new state-of-the-industry laboratories, a computer lab, office space and an additional lab wired for future use with high-fidelity simulation.